 But my world doesn't seem to work like that.

 And I'm pretty sure it's not like that for other folk either.
 Even if it does work for others, the effect of 'bigger, faster, better' has been to separate us from the reality of our existence and promote damaging ways of working.
-Our world is a social and ecological mess.
+Our world has become a social and ecological mess.

 On these pages I am showing you the 'short-form' blog style summary of much longer conversations.
 As I work with these 'visionaries', themes emerge and questions arise.
 I find that I begin to question my own vision and the way that I try to bring it to life.
 As I continue to wrestle with my meaning making and encourage this work in others, you will find longer articles that will give a different shape to the work.
-But for now, here are the first 'outputs' of my efforts.
+But for now, click through to the first 'outputs' of my efforts.